ofmla/devito-wiki/Continuous-Integration-in-Devito.md

 * [ ] Steal useful ideas for CI from other open source projects ?
 * [ ] Remove the now obsolete DEVITO_BACKEND env var from the workflow files
 * [ ] Write documentation about we can explicitly stop/restart the background processes
+* [ ] Review and clean up various workflows.
+This includes updating out of date/obsolete actions.
 * [ ] ...